ataraxao/drex/introduction.md

 **Answer:** No. A monthly allowance is a discretionary cashflow.
 The CWA is a **verifiable mechanism** designed to produce a **clean domestic price signal** by balancing leverage and reducing discretionary uncertainty on *both* sides.

+A discretionary allowance or lifestyle promise can feel like *company scrip*: useful in the moment, but not a portable, sovereign position—because the “asset” is the Funding Party’s ongoing discretion.

 A monthly allowance can be generous, but it is a weak price signal for the same core reason that court-adjudicated transfers (divorce/property support outcomes) are weak price signals: **the outcome is not mechanically legible ex ante.** It is contingent—either on the recipient’s leverage through the state, or on the funder’s leverage through discretion.
 When one side can unilaterally reshape the payoff, a stable market-visible signal cannot form.

 #### Allowance vs. statutory transfer: the same failure mode at opposite extremes